Max Baer Jr.: Other ventures

 In 1985, Baer began investigating the gambling industry.
-He noted that tourists paid a US$5 to $6 admission to tour the "Ponderosa Ranch", in Incline Village, Nevada, which was the location for filming exterior scenes for episodes of TV's popular program Bonanza.
+He noted that tourists paid a 5–6 dollar admission to tour the "Ponderosa Ranch", in Incline Village, Nevada, which was the location for filming exterior scenes for episodes of TV's popular program Bonanza.
 The Ponderosa was a cattle ranch with horses, barns, Bonanza displays, restaurants, hay rides, and a wedding chapel, and tourists enjoyed the Ponderosa because of the Bonanza connection.
 Baer decided that tourists would also pay for something dealing with The Beverly Hillbillies.
 He began using his Jethro Bodine role as a marketing opportunity toward the gambling and hotel industry.
 Baer obtained the sublicensing rights, including food and beverage rights, to The Beverly Hillbillies from CBS in 1991.
 His business partner estimates the cost of obtaining the rights and developing the ideas at US$1 million.
 Sixty-five Beverly Hillbillies slot machines were built in 1999 and placed in 10 casinos.

 In late 2003, Baer attempted the redevelopment of a former Walmart location in Carson City into a Beverly Hillbillies-themed hotel and casino, but was unsuccessful due to building code conflicts and other developers on the neighboring properties.
 On May 4, 2007, he announced the sale of the property and the purchase of another parcel just outside Carson City, in neighboring Douglas County, where he expected less resistance to his plans.
 Baer purchased a 2.5 acre parcel in north Douglas County for US$1.2 million, and would purchase an additional 20 acre once he obtained the required zoning variances.
 The plans were for a 40000 sqft gambling area with 800 slot machines and 16 tables, flanked by various eateries, including "Jethro's All You Ken Et Buffet".
 The project would feature a showroom, cinema complex and a 240-room, five-story hotel.

 Plans for Baer's casino included a 200 ft mock oil derrick spouting a 20- to 30 ft flame.

 As of July 2012, development of Jethro's Casino had been suspended.
 Ongoing litigation involving Baer, the developer and Douglas County has delayed the development of the project indefinitely.

 In 2014, Baer sued CBS after claiming a secret deal with a Des Moines-based Jethro's BBQ was interfering with his opportunity to cash in on his role from the iconic television show.
 The lawsuit claims that Baer negotiated a deal with CBS in 1991 for the rights to use the fictional character and other motifs from the show to create a chain of restaurants, hotels, and casinos.